HOSPITALITY WEEKEND TEAMS

 Contact email: firstname.lastname@example.org

-- The Ladies Guild meets the fourth Tuesday of the month at 6:30 p.m. in the Holy Cross Church library.
+- The Ladies Guild meets the fourth Sunday of the month after the 11:00 Mass in the Church Library.

 - All women of the parish are encouraged to join the Ladies Guild as dues paying ($5.00) active members.